SpyCooper/AVL-Tree-Deletion/README.md

 - int checkHeight(AVLNode* &root)

 The test cases that were given to us to use to test the program are given in the testcases folder.

+# To run the program
+To compile the code, you only need to run the makefile.
+To run the program you only need to run "./a.exe" then input the data from one of the input files.